 middles = [t.middle for t in estimates]

-xmin = [t.lower for t in estimates],
+lowers = [t.lower for t in estimates]

-xmax = [t.upper for t in estimates],
+uppers = [t.upper for t in estimates]

 end